AnhNguyenVLU/Natural-Language-Processing/Assigment/HW4/README.md

 # Resume Parser

 For this assgiment, I will install libraries like: Flask, virtualenv, Spicy,......\
+Know the basic skills to build websites, as well as the basic knowledge of HTML, flask,...\
 The data I consulted from my classmates NLP\
 This web allows users to submit their CV and it will output skills and Education
 ## Demo Web